MATH 253a - Accelerated Calculus III

 12.5/3, 5, 7, 12, 13, 19, 21, 36, 37, 45, 48, 53, 61, 71, 73, 78

-We will discuss 12.5 HW on Friday and Monday
+We will discuss 12.5 HW on Wednesday, September 10 and Friday September 12.
+Quiz on 12.5 HW on Monday

 Short video: Another way of getting the distance from a point to a line (text formula)